zcash/zips/drafts/blossom-split-founders-reward.rst

 end height (exclusive).
 The start height MUST be after the end of the mining slow-start (to make specification of the value simpler).

+- To-do: Decide whether to use fractional value per block instead, which gets around the mining slow-start problem (and halvings) but might make implementation more complex.

 An active funding stream at a given block height is defined as a funding stream for which the block height is less than its end height, but not less than its start height.